Earnings cheer, global risk-on mood lift European stocks | Business

 Earnings cheer, global risk-on mood lift European stocks

-Aegon NV, the Dutch insurer with major operations in the United States, slipped 4.7% after posting a decline in fourth-quarter earnings, with operating profit down 2% at 470 million euros ($537 million).
+European bourses rose on Wednesday, buoyed by a batch of strong fourth-quarter trading updates and a rally in global markets, although worries over a hawkish pivot by major central banks kept gains in check.
+The pan-European STOXX 600 climbed 1.5% with all sub-sectors in positive territory, after closing flat in its previous session.

-European stocks rose on Wednesday, buoyed by a slew of strong fourth-quarter trading updates and gains in global markets, although worries over a hawkish pivot by major central banks kept gains in check.
+European bourses rose on Wednesday, buoyed by a batch of strong fourth-quarter trading updates and a rally in global markets, although worries over a hawkish pivot by major central banks kept gains in check.

-The pan-European STOXX 600 climbed 1.0% with nearly all sub-sectors in positive territory, after closing flat in its previous session.
-French funds manager Amundi gained 3.0% after saying it exceeded its 2022 strategic targets as it posted a strong rise in earnings, helped by its retail business and expansion in Asia.
+The pan-European STOXX 600 climbed 1.5% with all sub-sectors in positive territory, after closing flat in its previous session.
+"European equities have opened on the front foot, not weighed down yet by negative sentiment regarding inflation; the mood is of a more optimistic wait-and-see attitude ahead of a fresh snapshot of U.S. prices due tomorrow," said Hargreaves Lansdown analyst Susannah Streeter.

-Danish jewellery maker Pandora jumped 4.3% after saying it expected sales to improve this year as it reported full-year earnings in line with preliminary results published last month.
-Aegon NV, the Dutch insurer with major operations in the United States, slipped 4.7% after posting a decline in fourth-quarter earnings, with operating profit down 2% at 470 million euros ($537 million).
+Consumer prices probably climbed 7.3% year-over-year in January, economists polled by Reuters predict U.S. data will show on Thursday.
+"Although the ECB is still lagging behind in monetary policy tightening, the music is changing to a slightly more hawkish tune... also, investors are waiting for a raft of corporate earnings in Europe," Streeter added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)